-There will be a representative for the Director General of Transport who may argue against you being granted an extraordinary driver’s licence.
-Usually, you will be required to answer questions under oath from both the Magistrate and the Director-General’s representative.
+There will be a representative for the Director General of Transport who may argue against you being granted an extraordinary driver’s license.
+Usually, you will be required to answer questions under oath from both the magistrate and the director-general’s representative.

 You will be expected to provide evidence in support of your application.
-It is not sufficient to simply re-state the grounds in your written application.
+It is not sufficient to simply re-state the grounds outlined in your written application.
 For example, if the basis for your application is that you will be unable to access urgent medical treatment that relates to a current medical condition, you would be expected to provide:

 There are minimum waiting periods that apply before you can lodge your application.
 The waiting periods vary according to the offence that resulted in you being disqualified.
 The waiting period is usually 21 days, but it can be up to 3 months for some offences.
-In addition to the legislated waiting period, there is usually a 14 day minimum between lodging your application and appearing in court.
+In addition to the legislated waiting period, there is usually a 14-day minimum between lodging your application and appearing in court.